mlech413/bamazon/README.md

 ## Customer Interface

 #### This application uses console line commands to replicate a storefront.
-Prompts are issued via npm inquirer and cli-table packages, and a MySQL database stores the data using the npm mysql package.
+Prompts are issued via the npm inquirer package, products displayed with the cli-table package, and a MySQL database stores the data using the npm mysql package.

 ## Instructions